bowman-lab/diffnets/README.md

 ## Brief tutorial

-For a brief tutorial on how to use DiffNets as a command line interface (cli) please view docs/cli_tutorial.txt
+For a brief tutorial on how to use DiffNets as a command line interface (cli) please view docs/cli_tutorial.txt (recommended way to start using DiffNets)

 For examples on how to use the API, view docs/example_api_scripts